-Companies which already export to non-EU countries will be familiar with these requirements and will simply have to scale up their internal procedures accordingly.
-But companies which have only ever traded with the EU will need to put new processes in place and factor in the extra time required prior to shipment, particularly in order to obtain an export health certificate.
-Many may find it easier to employ customs agents to help with this, though there will be significant demand for such services.
+Companies which already export to non-EU countries will be familiar with these requirements and have scaled up their internal procedures accordingly.
+But companies which have only ever traded with the EU will have needed to have new processes in place and factor in the extra time required prior to shipment, particularly in order to obtain an export health certificate.
+Many have found it easier to employ customs agents to help with this, though there is significant demand for such services.

 A summary of the main requirements and an initial check list can be found at Prepare to Export from Great Britain.
-Different arrangements will apply in respect of goods exported to the EU from Northern Ireland, which will continue to be subject to Customs Union and Single Market rules.
+A useful set of key documents are set out in Defra’s GB to EU Trader Showcase.
+Different arrangements apply in respect of goods exported to the EU from Northern Ireland, which continue to be subject to Customs Union and Single Market rules.
 Please see here for further details.

 - General Guidance

 - Exporting from Britain to the EU

 - Plant & Animal Products